 Despite the time limitations to consider these revisions, Mr. Phil Bobel of the City of Palo Alto testified that his quick estimate of the trash visual assessment revisions proposed in the staff Supplement would triple their visual assessments, and that this revision caught them offguard.
 Ms.Melody Tovar of the City of Sunnyvale commented that she agreed with Mr. Bobel's comments that the increased visual trash assessment Supplemental revisions simply add more cost without benefit.
-Tinally, Ms. Leah Goldberg, Senior Deputy City Attorney for the City of San Jose, testified that they had only briefly considered the Supplemental revision and urged the Board not to adopt the revisions.
-In the considered the Supplemental revision and urged the Board not to adopt the revisions.
+Finally, Ms. Leah Goldberg, Senior Deputy City Attorney for the City of San Jose, testified that they had only briefly considered the Supplemental revision and urged the Board not to adopt the revisions.
+14

-Staff member Mumley added further uncertainty to this discussion by stating that the revisions to the Fact Sheet on visual assessments is not directly enforceable, is intended as guidance only, that it's not a substantial change, and that the numbers are a guide and not mandatory.
-This statement is questionable to the permittees and gives permittees little comfort given the risk of third party liability and that Finding 1 of the Revised Tentative Order incorporates the Fact Sheet by reference.
+Staff member Mumley added further uncertainty to this discussion by stating that the revisions to the Fact Sheet on visual assessments is not directly enforceable, is intended as guidance only, that it's not a substantial change, and that the numbers are a guide and not mandatory.15 This statement is questionable to the permittees and gives permittees little comfort